UK Blames Russia For Cyber Attack, Says Won't Tolerate Disruption - Slashdot

 The UK authorities have apparently been reluctant to do anything about it for fear of unleashing further mayhem or disturbing the huge amounts of dirty Russian money swilling around London, sorry invested in the UK.

-Ironic irony (Score:2, Interesting)
+Ironic irony (Score:3, Interesting)

 "Country with history of lying about foreign affairs accusing another country with a history of lying about foreign affairs of lying about foreign affairs."